andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/FEAT_GUI.rst

 .. figure:: FEAT_GUI_Demonstration.gif

+  Make sure to check whether the TR and number of volumes matches up with what you acquired at the scanner.
+If you have any questions about the parameters you used, ask your scan technician.

 The next two tabs, Pre-stats and Registration, will be discussed in the following chapters.
 To resume the tutorial on the preprocessing steps, click the ``Next`` button.